 The second return–if the application is not opposed

 If no person seeks to become a Defendant, draft orders should be provided to the Court along with an affidavit to that effect (see examples above).
 Try to get the papers to the court three or four days in advance of the directions hearing so that the judge has time to read them before the hearing.
-Two examples can be found here and here.
+An example can be found here.

 Significantly, you may find that despite the absence of any defendants, you may still need to make out your argument for modification on the basis of the evidence provided.
 For instance, in Re Jensen, and Re: Morihovitis the Court refused relief despite the absence of any objectors.